bb-io/docs/src/content/docs/apps/MotionPoint.mdx

 - **Environment Information**: Determine whether you will connect to the sandbox (testing) or production environment
 - **API Username**: Obtain a valid API username for your selected environment
 - **API Key**: Secure the corresponding API key for your API user account
+- **API ID**: Only used for production environments.
+For sandbox environments, this field only accepts: '1'

 ## Connecting